nyc-crh/site/content/gallery/idiot-school-randalls-island.md

 The first residential school for children with intellectual disabilities opened in Albany, NY in 1851.
 Similar institutions soon opened throughout the country.
 These “state schools” started out with a goal of education and the child’s eventual return to society.
 However the educational mission of many state schools shifted to training “inmates” to care for other residents, turning the schools into custodial institutions.[^4] We don’t know if the school on Randall’s Island was segregated by race, but other similar institutions were segregated at the time.[^5]

 By the time the “Idiot School” opened in 1863, Randall’s Island was already home to an almshouse, orphanage, "insane asylum," and the House of Refuge, a reform institution for "juvenile delinquents."[^6] By the end of his career, Séguin worried about the growth of these schools.
-He thought the quality of education and care would suffer if they became too big.[^7] By 1915, the school had become overcrowded and facilities were run down and teachers were underpaid.
-Fifty years after opening, Mary C. Dunphy, the school’s superintendent, was removed from her position for neglect.
+He thought the quality of education and care would suffer if they became too big.[^7] By 1915, the school had become overcrowded, facilities were run down, and teachers were underpaid.
+Fifty years after its opening, Mary C. Dunphy, the school’s superintendent, was removed from her position for neglect.

 [^1]: James Trent. *Inventing the feeble mind: A history of intellectual disability in the United States.* Oxford University Press, 2016, 81.